 Project description

-Australia would appear to have few large (native) mammalian predators relative to other continents.
+Australia appears to have few large (native) mammalian predators relative to other continents.
 Whether this is a result of insularism since Australia first separated from Gondwana around 100 million years ago, a product of differential extinction rates during the megafauna extinction event of the Late Pleistocene, or a combination of both is still unknown.
 Additionally, we are uncertain whether the paucity of predators applies to other taxonomic groups (birds, reptiles, amphibians), and if Australia differs markedly from other continental masses.
+Co-supervisor: Dr John Llewleyn

 Co-supervisors